AdobeDocs/commerce-admin.en/help/getting-started/adobe-ims-config.md

 ### Step 3: Configure Adobe Commerce users in the Adobe Admin Console

-Before enabling this feature, ensure that there is a corresponding Adobe IMS account for each Adobe Commerce user account.
 Adobe Commerce users must belong to specific Adobe organization to log in using an Adobe ID.

+Before enabling the integration, verify that each Adobe Commerce Admin user account has a corresponding Adobe IMS account.
+You can create and manage IMS accounts from the Adobe Admin Console.

 >[!TIP]
 >